 2. Where should I set up my tarp?

 When setting up your tarp, it's important to consider water drainage and wind breaks.
-If you're using a tarp rather than a tent, you usually won't have a floor, so make sure water flows away from your campsite to avoid waking up wet.
+If you're using a camping tarp rather than a tent, you usually won't have a floor, so make sure water flows away from your campsite to avoid waking up wet.
 You'll also want to look for somewhere relatively sheltered to protect you from the elements.

 3. What can I use a tarp for?

-Tarps are multi-tasking heroes and have limitless applications (we might be exaggerating a bit, but they're pretty damn useful).
+Camping tarps are multi-tasking heroes and have limitless applications (we might be exaggerating a bit, but they're pretty damn useful).
 Use yours as a groundsheet for your camp, suspend it between trees as a shelter, A-frame over your tent or hammock… the choice is yours.

 Whilst a camping tarp will keep you dry, you'll need a decent sleeping bag to keep you warm.
-Check out our best down sleeping bag recommendations to snap yourself up a goodie.